Quick Start

 Create a New Function

-Once you have the Scale CLI and the toolchain for your Guest Language installed, you can create a new function by running the following command:
+Once you have the Scale CLI and the toolchain for your Guest Language installed, you can create a new function by

 This will create a new scale function in the current directory.
 You can also specify a different directory by passing the